MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/user-guide.rst

 Building from source
 --------------------

+How you proceed will depend on your platform and chosen software stack.

+The following platforms support different build systems

+* Corstone-700 : `Corstone-700 User guide <corstone-700/user-guide.rst>`__

+For Other platforms:

 To clean, build, and package the software in a build from source workspace::

   $ ./build-scripts/build-all.sh all